The Twelve Caesars: Tiberius

 Suetonius opens his book on Tiberius by highlighting his ancestry as a member of the patrician Claudii, and recounts his birth father's career as a military officer both under Caesar and as a supporter of Lucius Antonius in his rebellion against Octavian.
-Upon the resumption of peace, Octavian took an interest in Livia, and requested that the couple divorce so that he could marry her, making Tiberius his stepson.
+Upon the resumption of peace, Octavian took an interest in Livia and requested that the couple divorce so that he could marry her, making Tiberius his stepson.
 Tiberius's adolescence and marriages are recorded, with Suetonius noting Tiberius's displeasure at being forced by Augustus to divorce his first wife, Vipsania Agrippina, in order to marry Augustus's daughter Julia.

 The early successes of Tiberius in his legal, political, and military career are recounted, including his command of several Roman armies in Germany.
 It was his leadership in these German campaigns that convinced Augustus to adopt Tiberius and to make him his heir.
 According to Suetonius, Tiberius retired at a young age to Rhodes, before returning to Rome some time before the death of Augustus.
-The ascent of Tiberius to the throne was possible because the two grandsons that Augustus had died before Augustus, and the last grandson, Postumus Agrippa – although originally designated co-rule with Tiberius – was later deemed morally unsound by Augustus.
+The ascent of Tiberius to the throne was possible because the two grandsons of Augustus had died before Augustus, and the last grandson, Postumus Agrippa – although originally designated co-rule with Tiberius – was later deemed morally unsound by Augustus.

 Augustus began a long (and at times successful) tradition of adopting an heir, rather than allowing a son to succeed an emperor.
 Suetonius quotes from the will Augustus left.
 Suetonius suggests that not only was Tiberius not thought of highly by Augustus, but Augustus expected Tiberius to fail.

-After briefly mentioning military and administrative successes, Suetonius tells of perversion, brutality and vice and goes into depth to describe depravities he attributes to Tiberius.
+After briefly mentioning military and administrative successes, Suetonius tells of his perversion, brutality and vice and goes into depth describing the depravities he attributes to Tiberius.

-Despite the lurid tales, modern history looks upon Tiberius as a successful and competent emperor who at his death left the state treasury much richer than when his reign began.
-Thus Suetonius' treatment of the character of Tiberius, like Claudius', must be taken with a pinch of salt.
+Despite the lurid tales, modern history looks upon Tiberius as a successful and competent emperor, who at his death left the state treasury much richer than when his reign began.
+Thus, Suetonius' treatment of the character of Tiberius, like Claudius', must be taken with a pinch of salt.

 Tiberius died of natural causes.
 Suetonius describes widespread joy in Rome upon his death.
-There was a desire to have his body thrown down the Gemonian stairs and into the Tiber River, as this he had done many times previously to others.
+There was a desire to have his body thrown down the Gemonian stairs and into the Tiber River, as Tiberius had done this many times to others.
 Tiberius had no living children when he died, although his (probable) natural grandson, Tiberius Julius Caesar Nero (Gemellus), and his adopted grandson, Gaius Caesar Caligula, both survived him.
 Tiberius designated both as his joint heirs, but seems to have favored Caligula over Gemellus, due to Gemellus' youth.